-Late August 2019, I obtained my MSc-degrees in Aerospace Engineering and Science Communication, both at Delft University of Technology.
+Late August 2019, I obtained my MSc-degrees in Aerospace Engineering and Science Communication (with honours), both at Delft University of Technology.
 In my thesis project, I researched ways to improve decision quality, specifically in the context of aircraft conceptual design.

 You can find the abstract below, and access my complete report and appendicess through Delft University of Technology.
 Available for download right here are my graduation presentation and a poster, highlighting the social aspects of my research.

 In the highly uncertain environment of conceptual aircraft design and technology assessment and selection, making good decisions is of utmost importance.
 Aiming to contribute to improving decision quality, the problem was researched from both a technical as well as a socio-psychological perspective.

 In the technical perspective, the uncertainty associated to three two-dimensional aerodynamic solvers — following from physical flow model assumptions or numerical solution method differences — was quantified and propagated.
 It was found that the influence of flow model clearly outweighs the impact of solution method.
 Although the aircraft synthesis program used for uncertainty propagation showed very little sensitivity to the effects of the assumptions investigated, these results raise critical questions about the currently observed push for higher-fidelity analysis methods in aircraft conceptual design.

 In the socio-psychological perspective, document review, interviews and observations were used to define what socio-psychological factors negatively impact group decision making in an international public-private research consortium aiming to contribute to aircraft fuel burn reduction through R&D concept development.
 Based on vigilant interaction theory and (the conceptual foundations of) effective intercultural workgroup communication theory, a theoretical framework was used to develop the TARE-model, which helps groups balance task (TA) and relationship (RE) outcomes in an uncertain environment.